 Hello!
 Thinking about moving over to Ghost?
 Or trying to decide which platform to use for the first time?

-You're probably wondering what the differences might be between a Ghost publication and a Medium blog, so we thought we'd put together an overview to help you figure out which platform is right for you.
+You’re probably wondering what the differences might be between a Ghost publication and a Squarespace site, so we thought we’d put together an overview to help you figure out which platform is right for you.

 What’s the overall summary?